moultamissimane/Supra-tours/README.md

 node server.js
 ```

-The server will start Running on
+The server will start Running on (backend server)
 + http://localhost:5000/